 Latika is our manager in Assam: she makes sure the right amount of yarn gets distributed, she has it all on the radar and does the last quality check.
 Also, her and her husband Chandan are the dyeing experts and always come up with new plants to extract dye.
 Latika is the one communicating with Catherine by phone on the orders.
 She is also weaving and spinning herself.
 If she's not behind the loom or the scale or the dye pots she lovingly cares for her two children, Monu and Babu.
 Latika makes the best eggplant pickle and Coconut Ladoo - a sweet speciality from fresh coconuts.

-Parothi weaves especially our scarves and fabric.
+Bharati weaves especially our scarves and fabric.
 Her loom is right next to Subarna's and in the big courtyard the two families are always active.
-When Parothi is not making mufflers and it's a Thursday you can hear her singing and clapping in the temple along with her fellow ladies.
+When Bharati is not making mufflers and it's a Thursday you can hear her singing and clapping in the temple along with her fellow ladies.